-Once you figure out the right bike for your child, be sure to find a well-fit helmet for them as well.
-The safety that comes from a helmet, like the Frog Team Sky helmet is well worth the added investment.
-Even though helmets for kids are lax in parts of the country, they are still a great idea.
+Once you figure out the right bike for your child, be sure to find a helmet that fits well for them.
+The safety that comes from a helmet, like the Frog Team Sky helmet, is well worth the added investment.
+Even though helmet use for kids is lax in parts of the country, they are crucial for safety.
 Riding in tandem Another great way to teach your kids to ride is taking them along for the ride on a tag along bicycle.
-These bikes attach to the back of an adult bike, turning an adult bike into a de facto adult/kid tandem.
+These bikes attach to the back of an adult bike, turning an adult bike into a de facto adult/ kid tandem.
 A great example of a tag along bike is the Trek MT-210.
-With a tag along, you can ride at a normal pace, have your kids help pedal and not totally wear them out when on longer rides.
-Developing off road skills Another huge movement with children's bikes is to get them off-roading as early as possible.
-Thanks to the great work done by many mountain bike trail crews around the country there are thousands of trails that are friendly to unskilled riders.
+With a tag along, you can ride at a normal pace, have your kids help pedal and not totally wear them out on longer rides.

+Developing off-road skills Another huge movement with childrens bikes is to get them off-roading as early as possible.
+Thanks to the great work done by many mountain bike trail crews around the country, there are thousands of trails that are friendly to unskilled riders.
 These trails have fewer obstacles and most of the turns have a berm for easier riding.
-Even though the trails are a bit easier they still maintain the fun of getting outside and into nature aboard a bike.
+Even though the trails are a bit easier, they still maintain the fun of getting outside and into nature on a bike.

-Keeping kids on bikes longer As kids grow through school age it is common for them to put the bike away and replace them with your car keys.
+Keeping kids on bikes longer As kids grow through school age, it is common for them to put the bike away and replace them with your car keys.
 One incredibly successful program to keep kids on bikes is the National Interscholastic Cycling Association (NICA).
 NICA is a high school league for mountain bikers and is committed to keeping kids on bikes.
 Specifically they want to grow the number of girls who participate in the sport.
 There are currently 28 states involved, a very impressive number considering the organization began in 2009.